sigstore/architecture-docs/client-spec.md

 Configuration and root key material (henceforth, *root certificate(s)* and *optionally intermediate certificate(s)*) of each of the services are securely distributed out-of-band to any signers and verifiers; how to do this securely is outside the scope of this document.

 The Signer authenticates with the Authentication System (1) and receives an identity token (2).
 The Signer generates a key pair, then sends the public key, along with the identity token, to Fulcio (3), which creates and signs a certificate attesting to the signer’s identity.
 Fulcio submits the certificate to the CT Log (4), then sends it to the Signer (5).
 The Signer signs the payload, then sends the signature to a timestamping authority (6), receiving a timestamping response in return (7).
-The signer then sends the signing metadata (payload metadata, signature, and certificate) to the transparency service (8) and receives a Signed Entry Timestamp (9).
+The signer then sends the signing metadata (payload metadata, signature, and certificate) to the transparency service (8) and receives a Log Entry with Inclusion Proof and Signed Checkpoint (9).

 ## 2. Signing